-DfE is giving schools 4G wireless routers that they can lend to disadvantaged and vulnerable children in the event of disruption to education.
+DfE is giving schools, colleges, other FE institutions, trusts and local authorities 4G wireless routers that they can lend to disadvantaged children and young people.
+This includes financially disadvantaged students aged 16 to 19 who do not have access to broadband at home.
 This is in addition to routers dispatched to local authorities and academy trusts in the summer 2020 term.

-The Getting internet access guidance includes:
+The get internet access guidance includes information on:

 Apply for a grant and support to get set up with a digital education platform